SumoLogic/sumologic-documentation/docs/dashboards-new/panels.md

 ---
 id: panels
-Title: Dashboard Panels
+title: Dashboard (New) Panels
+sidebar_label: Panels
 ---

-# Panels

 Panels are the building blocks used to create a dashboard.
 Each panel displays analytics for a specific query.
 The type of panel you choose to display your data depends on the type of query you want to run.